David and Bathsheba

 All our righteous deeds are as a filthy garment (Isa.
 64:6).
 In God’s sight, all of humanity is worthy of death, and none deserves the

-right to salvation.
+right of salvation.

 But on the other hand, sinfulness need not be a barrier to God’s mercy.
 This is the good news in Messiah Jesus: that though all have sinned, God made a way of salvation in Messiah.
 Though the usual way to receive this forgiveness is to hear and accept the gospel from a fellow human being, there are hints in the Bible that God does not always do it this way.
 The best example is the saints of the Old Testament.
 Jesus clearly taught that Abraham, Isaac, Jacob,

 and all the prophets are among the redeemed (Luke 13:28, Matt.
 8:11).
 Yet they did not hear the gospel in the way that we do today.
-Their salvation resulted from direct interaction with and faith in the Son of God manifested to them (as in Gen. 18 for Abraham), or the
+Their salvation resulted from direct interaction with and faith in the Son of God manifested to them (as in Genesis 18 for Abraham), or the

 Spirit of Messiah operating in them (1 Pet.
 1:11).
 David himself received forgiveness for sins for which only the Law of Messiah, and not the Law of Moses, offers forgiveness (Acts 13:38).

-There are also rare testimonies of people being saved today through a vision of Jesus, even in non-Christian societies.
+There are also rare testimonies of people today being saved through a vision of Jesus, even in non-Christian societies.
 Might God also do the same for some of these children?
 Though God chooses to use the church in extending salvation to the nations, ultimately the work of salvation is under his sovereign control.
 The sower sows the seed, but only God can lead a soul to salvation.

 The bottom line is that we don’t know what will happen, and must leave these infants completely in God’s hands.
 He is the righteous judge, not we.
-And he will have mercy on whom he has mercy, and compassion on whom he has compassion (Ex.
+And he will have mercy on whom he has mercy, and compassion on whom he has compassion (Exo.
 33:19, Rom.
 9:15), not because of any works that we have done, but because of him who calls (Rom.
 9:11-17).